-Three other mushroom species, maitake, reishi and Agaricus blazei, are known for their immune-enhancing and anti-cancer effects.
+I have long recommended medicinal mushrooms to strengthen the body’s natural defenses in persons with cancer.
+In fact, three other mushroom species, maitake, reishi and Agaricus blazei, have also shown promise as adjuncts in cancer treatments for their immune-enhancing and anti-tumor effects.
 Maitake (Grifola frondosa) is an edible mushroom known in the United States as “hen of the woods” because it resembles the fluffed tail feathers of a nesting hen.
-In addition to its anti-cancer, anti-viral and immune-enhancing properties, maitake may also reduce blood pressure and blood sugar.
+In addition to its anti-cancer, anti-viral and immune-enhancing properties, maitake may also help reduce blood pressure and blood sugar.
 Reishi (Ganoderma lucidum), too bitter and woody to eat as food, is widely available in tea bags, capsules and as liquid extracts.
 Animal studies have shown that reishi improves immune function and inhibits the growth of some malignant tumors; it is also a natural anti-inflammatory agent.
 Agaricus blazei contains beta glucans, a group of polysaccharides (complex sugars) believed to be the compounds responsible for its immune-boosting effects.
 Research has also shown that Agaricus blazei has anti-tumor and anti-viral activity, as well as moderating effects on blood sugar and cholesterol.

 Andrew Weil, M.D.

 National Cancer Institute, “Medicinal Mushrooms,” July 14, 2021. https://www.cancer.gov/about-cancer/treatment/cam/hp/mushrooms-pdq#_7